up next Ted Carter

 - Ask for your opinion to be noted.
 Politely finish the call by thanking the senator or legislative aide for their time.

-Sending a written message to your state senator is generally more effective than making a call.
+Sending a written message to your state senator is an easy way to engage your representative.
 They're more concise and easier to respond to, and they're more likely to be viewed by the senator.
 If you can, send a personalized message with these essential points.
 Keep your message brief (a paragraph or so).

-- Write a personal, attention-getting subject line that lets the senator know your topic— "Investing in the University of Nebraska" or "University of Nebraska State Funding."
+- Write a personal, attention-getting subject line that lets the senator know your topic— "Investing in the University of Nebraska System" or "Supporting the University of Nebraska System"

 - Introduce yourself as a constituent in their district; provide your name.

-- Be clear that you're writing about the University's portion of the state appropriation.
+- Be clear that you're writing about your support for the University of Nebraska System

 - Share your personal story about how the University has impacted you or your family.
 Explain why it's important to you that your senator invests in the University of Nebraska.
 Again, keep it brief and to-the-point.

-- Ask if your senator will support funding the University.
+- Ask if your senator will support the University moving forward.

 - Indicate that you'd appreciate a reply and thank your senator for their time.